 1. Christmas Boat Parade

-The largest and oldest (113 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
+The largest and oldest (114 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
 With seasonal music, fireworks, and an estimated 1 million lights installed on the participating boats, this annual spectacle is one of the most unique Christmas traditions in America.
-The family-friendly festival is a wonderful way to enjoy the best aspects of Christmas in Newport Beach.
+The family-friendly festival is a wonderful way to enjoy the season of Christmas in Newport Beach.

-A great place to view the Parade is Marina Park on the Balboa Peninsula.
+An excellent place to view the Parade is Marina Park on the Balboa Peninsula.
 There’s a wide sand beach, lighthouse, playground and grassy area to park some chairs, sit and enjoy the parade float by during its 2 1/2 hour loop through the bay.
-There’s lots of oohs and aahs as spectacular boats go past, as well as plenty of crowd interaction, making for a fun and festive atmosphere for everyone.
+You’ll hear plenty of oohs and aahs as spectacular boats go past, as well as lots of crowd interactions, making for a fun and festive atmosphere for everyone.

 If you go… Get your parade viewing spot early before the sun goes down and festivities begin at 5:30 PM.
 Dress warmly and bundle up.
 It gets cool by the water at night.
 If you want to watch the Parade from a harborside restaurant, book your table early for one of the five nights of the event.
 Or set up at the parade turnaround point near Corona del Mar State Beach.